Last updated on May 7th, 2018

 Bhutan is a small landlocked Buddhist country.
 India borders it in the south and China in the north; world’s two most populated countries.
-It has population of about seven hundred thousand.
+It has population of about seven hundred ninety thousands.

 In Asia, only North Korea accepts fewer tourists than Bhutan.
-Its government doesn’t want to allow growth of tourism at the cost of its cultures and traditions.
+Its government doesn’t want to allow growth of tourism at the cost of its cultures, traditions and pristine nature environment.

 Therefore, Bhutan tourism policy of ‘High Value, Low Impact’ is designed to meet this objective.
 It’s almost impossible for solo backpacking travel for longer duration in Bhutan especially for tourists who come Bhutan on Tourist VISA.